 - Analytics on usage, gaps, and performance

-This type of system doesn’t just store information.
+This kind of system doesn’t just store information.
 It actively improves how HR knowledge flows across the organization.

 8 reasons HR needs a smarter knowledge management